rohithsharma84/ibmi_query_runner/backend/UPGRADE_NOTES.md

 ## Major Changes

-### 1. node-jt400: Set to 2.0.2
+### 1. node-jt400: 2.0.2 → 3.1.0
-**Status**: ✅ Using Available Version
+**Status**: ✅ Compatible
+- **System Requirements Met**: Python 3.9.21 and Java 21 are now configured
-- **Reason**: Version 2.0.2 is available on your system
+- Version 3.1.0 provides significant improvements over 2.0.2
-- ALL versions of node-jt400 (including 2.2.0+) require the `java` package which needs native compilation
-- Native compilation requires Python 3.8+ (your system has Python 3.6.15)
+- Native compilation will now succeed with Python 3.9+
-- Using exact version 2.0.2 (without caret ^) to ensure consistency
-- The API usage in `src/config/database.js` is compatible with version 2.0.2
+- The API usage in `src/config/database.js` is compatible with version 3.1.0
 - Uses standard methods: `pool()`, `connect()`, `execute()`, `close()`
-- **Future Upgrade Path**: To use newer versions of node-jt400:
-  - Upgrade Python to 3.8+ on your IBM i system
-  - Then you can upgrade to node-jt400 v6.0.1 or later
+- No breaking changes detected in the codebase
+- **Note**: Version 3.1.0 is more stable than 6.0.1 and recommended for production use

 ### 2. ESLint: 8.55.0 → 9.17.0
 **Status**: ✅ Migrated to Flat Config